The classes defined in this module create database constraints. They are added

 Referencing built-in constraints

-Constraints are defined in django.db.models.constraints
+Constraints are defined in django.db.models.constraints, but for

-convenience they're imported into django.db.models
+convenience they're imported into django.db.models.
+The standard

-convention is to use from django.db import models
+convention is to use from django.db import models and refer to the

-constraints as models.<Foo>Constraint
+constraints as models.<Foo>Constraint.

 Constraints in abstract base classes